jnguyening/SEAIQHRD_Model_MATLAB/README.md

 ## About

-In this project, we use the SEAIQHRD model to comparing three different pandemics - SARS, Measles, and COVID-19, in order to identify effective mitigation efforts to reduce infectious rates in the future, specifically the effects of quarantining.
+In this project, we use the SEAIQHRD model to compare three different pandemics - SARS, Measles, and COVID-19, in order to identify effective mitigation efforts to reduce infectious rates in the future, specifically the effects of quarantining.

 ## Model Description